Welcome to MI-BRIDGE

 Minority Institutions Building Resources to Ignite Development and Growth in Education

 FIU’s Latin American and Caribbean Center (LACC) is part of a large, urban, Hispanic-serving institution with a proven track record of excellence in teaching, research, capacity-building, and international exchange.
-We strongly believe that we are in a unique position to help implement innovative approaches to enhance other Minority Serving Institutions’ (MSIs’) strengths and to positively impact MSI student success.
+Our goal is to help implement innovative approaches to enhance other Minority Serving Institutions’ (MSIs’) strengths and to positively impact MSI student success.
 MI-BRIDGE was born out of this belief.

 MI-BRIDGE is comprised of two main components:

-- Post-Secondary Faculty Training Workshops: these focus on communicative language teaching strategies and curricular development designed to better serve under-resourced, first generation, and/or Historically Black Colleges and Universities (HBCU) foreign language learners.
-The workshops’ objective is to ensure that faculty members possess a deep understanding of the unique challenges and strengths these students bring to the classroom.
+1. Post-Secondary Faculty Training Workshops: these focus on communicative language teaching strategies and curricular development designed to better serve Hispanic-Serving and Historically Black Colleges and Universities (HBCU) language learners.
+The workshops’ objectives are to ensure that faculty members possess a deep understanding of the strengths these students bring to the classroom, and can implement into their teaching practice methods, tasks and tools to best serve these learners.

-- Educator Toolkit: this supports the development of culturally-appropriate Spanish foreign language instructional materials by MSIs for MSIs.
-The materials will bridge the existing curricular gap to better serve under-resourced learners and support successful foreign language learning for HBCU and other minority students.
+2. Educator Toolkit: this supports the development of culturally-appropriate Spanish foreign language instructional materials by MSIs for MSIs.
+The materials aim to support successful foreign language learning for HBCU and other minority students.
 Ultimately, the toolkit will be expanded to serve educators from levels K-18.